Saannddy/CodeExecutor-API/API/tests/README.md

 ## ➕ Adding a New Test Case

-1. Create a new folder with the next number (n+1) 🔢.
+1. Create a new folder with the next number.
-2. Add `.in` files for inputs 📝 and `.out` files for expected outputs ✅.
+2. Add `.in` files for inputs and `.out` files for expected .
-3. Make sure the numbers match across `.in` and `.out` files 🔗.
+3. Make sure the numbers match across `.in` and `.out` files.
-4. Add `config.json` if you want to override the default timeout (default is 5 seconds) ⏱️.
+4. Add `config.json` if needed.